-From an analysis of the interview data, factors associated with: (i) opportunities for reflection; (ii) construction of performance roles; (iii) opportunities and bases for dialogue; and (iv) constructions of reward emerged as the premises of platforms to understand how these dualities play out.
-In the elaboration and illustration of these bases, below each of the bases is briefly described with an illustrative example of the data from one of the fire fighters.
+Following from those initial analyses, consideration of the data has turned to identify bases through which these dualities between affordances and engagements play out for these 12 workers.
+From an analysis of the progress interview data, factors associated with: (i) opportunities for reflection; (ii) construction of performance roles; (iii) opportunities and bases for dialogue; and (iv) constructions of reward emerged as ways to understand how these dualities play out.
+In the elaboration and illustration of these bases below, each is briefly described with an illustrative example of the data from one of the fire fighters.